rk0803/END2_Assignment7/README.md

 Part 1 is re_submission of Assignment5 on building a Sentiment Claasifier using Stanford Sentiment Analyis Dataset.
 #### Requirements
--The dataset to be built using our pre-processing statements rather than using pytreebank -The dataset needed to built taking datasetSentences.txt and five classes to be created using the following range of sentiment values:
+-The dataset to be built using our pre-processing statements rather than using pytreebank -The dataset needed to built taking datasetSentences.txt and five classes to be created using the following range of sentiment values:<br/>
 [0-0.2 : 1, 0.2-0.4 : 2, 0.4-0.6 : 3, 0.6-0.8 : 4, 0.8-1.0: 5]
 -Dataset to be split into Train/Test in 70/30 ratio (and no validation set)
 #### Initial Investigations